 - Be sure that your cell phone greeting is professional sounding too.
 If an employer calls and is met with, “Hey!
 Whaaaaaaaat’s Up?”, they might just think, not you.
 Done deal.
 However, if you change your email greeting to, “Hello, this is Mary Clark.
 I can’t take your call right now, but if you leave me your name and number, I will be sure to get back to you”, you might just get your foot in the door.

-- Make sure that your Facebook page and other social media that you use is appropriate.
+- Make sure that the social media you use is appropriate.
 Employers, College Admissions staff and others may indeed take a look at your page to see what you do in your spare time.
 Be sure that you are proud of what the content represents.

-All job opportunities that the Career Services office receives will be sent to Holliston High School students through the Naviance computer program.
+All job opportunities that the Career Services office receives will be sent to Holliston High School students through Naviance (to student email listed) and will be posted on the School Counseling Instagram account.
 Students, please be sure that your email in Naviance is current so that these posts and all other important notices from the Guidance Office reach you.

 Holliston High School Job Disclaimer: